 (b) Paragraph 2

-The Environmental Information Act sets unconditional limits for responding to requests for information.
-The general rule is that the recipient shall make a decision on the request and make the information available “as soon as possible”.
-This means in the course of the first few working days after the request was received.
-If this is not done, the request must be complied with no later than 15 working days after it was received.
+Pursuant to Section 13, para 3 of the Environmental Information Act, the recipient shall as a main rule make a decision on the request and make the information available “as soon as possible” and no later than 15 working days after it was received.
 This time limit is shorter than the one set out in the Convention.
-According to the new Freedom of Information Act, a request of information is challengeable after five days if no answer has been given (i.e. that is considered as a denial).
-As stated above, this does not apply to requests for information directed at ministries, where the King’s Council is the appellate body.
+According to the second paragraph of Section 32 of the Freedom of Information Act, a request for information that has not been answered within five working days, is considered as a refusal that may be appealed to the immediately superior administrative agency.
+The provision does not apply to requests for information directed at ministries, where the King’s Council is the appellate body.

-In special cases, the time limit under the Environmental Information Act may be extended.
-This is the case if, given the volume or type of information requested, it would involve a disproportionate amount of work to provide the information within 15 working days.
-In such cases, the time limit may be extended to a maximum of two months.
-This may be done in cases where large amounts of information are requested or information must be obtained from many different sources, so that it is time-consuming to compile.
-It may also be justified if deciding whether there is a case for refusing the request for information requires an evaluation of difficult factual or legal issues, for instance if it is necessary to make a careful assessment of whether the information requested comprises trade secrets.
+The time limit under the Environmental Information Act may be extended to two months if, given the volume or type of information requested, it would involve a disproportionate amount of work to provide it within 15 working days.
+The applicant shall, within the original time limit, be informed of any extension, the reasons justifying it and when a decision may be expected. .

-If the authorities fail to meet the maximum time limit of two months, this is considered as a rejection that may be appealed to the immediately superior administrative agency under the Public Administration Act;
+If the authorities fail to meet the maximum time limit of two months, this is considered as a refusal that may be appealed to the immediately superior administrative agency;

 (c) Paragraphs 3 and 4

-These paragraphs concern exemptions from the right of access to environmental information.

 According to section 10, subsection 3, of the Environmental Information Act, a request for environmental information may be summarily dismissed if it is formulated in too general a manner or does not provide an adequate basis for identifying what is meant by the request.
 The legislative history of the Act makes it clear that both grounds for dismissal must be used restrictively.
 It is important to uphold the principle that a person who requests environmental information cannot be required to give any reason for requesting it.
 Legislative history also makes it clear that an applicant must be able to request information that must be obtained from several sources and that there is no requirement to identify a specific case.
 If a request is too general, the authority that receives the request is required to give the applicant reasonable assistance to formulate the request in such a way that it can be addressed.
 The scope of the duty to provide guidance corresponds to the general duty to provide guidance set out in section 11 of the Public Administration Act.